 Celia has been appointed as a National Leader of Education (NLE) and her current NLE work has focused on whole school reviews, reviews of Leadership and Management teams, challenging school leaders, developing inclusive practice and looking at challenge in Performance Management.

-In addition she delivers Middle Leadership training, offers support to Aspiring Headteachers and has spoken at conferences for FASD and currently at the International APERA Conference in Hong Kong, presenting on Leadership and Management.
+In addition she delivers Middle Leadership training, offers support to Aspiring Headteachers and has spoken at conferences for FASD and at the International APERA Conference in Hong Kong, presenting on Leadership and Management.

 She believes strongly that practice in special schools has much to offer and enhance practice in mainstream schools.